Pulmonary rehabilitation (PR)

 People who use oxygen to help manage their condition will be assessed to see if a portable oxygen cylinder is needed during the class.
 If you’ve been prescribed oxygen and told that your oxygen levels drop when you exercise, portable oxygen treatment may increase how much exercise you can do.

-Your GP, practice nurse or respiratory team can refer you for PR.
+Everyone should be referred for PR if they need it.
+Your GP, practice nurse or respiratory team should refer you.
 Ask them if PR is right for you and what’s available in your area.
+You may be able to bring a family member or carer with you.

 Some programmes will have waiting lists, so the sooner you act, the sooner you can start.
 If you’re told you’re not eligible for PR, you could try other ways of being active.